canstar

 What is a deductible for pet insurance?

-A pet insurance deductible, or excess, is the fixed amount you agree to pay toward eligible veterinary expenses before your insurer reimburses the remaining costs, up to the policy’s annual limit.
-You can choose the deductible amount when you purchase the policy, and it typically applies either per year or per condition, depending on your insurer.
+A deductible is the amount you pay toward eligible vet expenses before your insurer contributes their share.
+You choose the deductible when buying the policy, and it can be charged once a year or per claim, depending on your insurer.

 How do pet insurance deductibles work?